Romacoding/ostash.dev/content/posts/2021-07-15-transient-data-structures.md

 ```

 What if we use a JavaScript array in the ClojureScript environment instead?
+The tagged literal `#js` will create a JS data structure (an array in our case). `.push` adds elements to our array.
 A function `js->clj` is used to convert JS array to the Clojure vector.
 ```Clojure
 ;; ClojureScript
 (defn vrange-j [n]